 We love to hear from all you regarding our shows.
-Stephen Petronio's "Like Lazarus Did" opening last night and runs for two more nights.
+Stephen Petronio's "Like Lazarus Did" opened Thursday, March 6, and runs through Saturday, March 8.
 You're welcome to add your comments to this blog.

-In general, the audience responded with great enthusiasm to the opening and gave the performance, and Pacific Youth Choir a standing ovation.
+Each night, the audience has responded with great enthusiasm to the opening and gave the performance, and Pacific Youth Choir a standing ovation.
 Critical reviews will be posted here.

 Get Uplifted: “Like Lazarus Did”